ccoombes/ccoombes.github.io/_posts/2020-09-12-github-pages.md

 # What's Next
-The next post will cover using a custom theme and some of the Jekyll tweaks I have used create [ChrisCoombes.com](https://chriscoombes.com).
+The next post will cover using a custom theme and some of the Jekyll tweaks I have used to create [ChrisCoombes.com](https://chriscoombes.com).

 If you found this article useful, please let me know at [@ccoombes83](https://www.twitter.com/ccoombes83) or email me at [ccoombes@outlook.com](mailto:ccoombes@outlook.com).